tat3r/a2m/README.md

 ### IRC Client

 IRCCloud doesn't work very well.
-It's monospaced font is *Iconsolata*, served up by Google Web Fonts, which doesn't draw the block characters correctly.
+It's monospaced font is *Iconsolata*, served up by Google Web Fonts, which doesn't draw the block characters correctly (see below).
 In addition it appears to ignore several lines when flooding fast.
 Don't use IRCCloud, it's for people who habitually make bad decisions in life.
 Works best with a terminal based client.

 ### Terminal